 The Poor Clares set up a thriving cotton and textile mill at Annecy.
 It’s still there at Place Sainte-Claire.

 At the highest point in the old city is the Chateau.
 It now houses an art gallery, amongst other displays.
 This was built by the Counts of Geneva who lived here from the 1200’s and was annexed by the Savoys in the 16th Century.

 The self guided walks are informative and clearly identifies ancient landmarks still evident around the buildings in town.

-I found the most interesting walks in Annecy France were the
+I found the most interesting walks in medieval Annecy were the

 • walk “Off the Beaten Path”

 • walks around the Canals.

 Click here for more about Annecy France Walking Tours - but be sure to pick a day that co-incides with the Annecy Market Day.